 In the afternoon, we had three further panels.
 The first one after the lunchbreak was dedicated to digital copyright issues.
 I started the panel with my view on how artificial intelligence affects our recent “copyright industry”, and whether AI creations deserve copyright protection at all.
 I based by counterarguments on moral rights.
 (I believe both the concept of authorship and originality speaks against “AI-copyright”, but the conference did not require me to focus on these issues.)
 In his speech, Professor Giuseppe Mazziotti has argued that the recently accepted Digital Single Market Directive might allow for (or require) a technology-based protection (enforcement) of moral rights.

 In the second panel, Rudolf Leška, a Prague based attorney and adjunct professor, navigated us through the practical difficulties surrounding the contracting around moral rights, including issues related to e.g. waiver, jurisdiction, revocation of consent, damages, injunctions, insurance coverage.
-Finally, Professor Makeen Makeen – in his colourful and enjoyable stand-up presentation – has summarized the four key reasons why the number of moral rights related cases is law both in the United Kingdom and in Egypt.
+Finally, Professor Makeen Makeen – in his detailed and humorous presentation – has summarized the four key reasons why the number of moral rights related cases is law both in the United Kingdom and in Egypt.
 (And these reasons are cultural/social and legal, as well as substantive and procedural.)